Johboh/EspNowNetworkShared/README.md

 # EspNowNetworkShared
-Shared code for the EspNowNetwork
+Shared code for the [EspNowNetwork](https://github.com/Johboh/EspNowNetwork).
+See [EspNowNetwork](https://github.com/Johboh/EspNowNetwork) for more details.